Fusion dance: Music

 Fusion dancing emphasises musicality.
 The music style may influence a fusion dancer's choice of dance style.
 For example, a dancer might employ popping in response to hip hop music.

 Events

-Fusion dances are held periodically in many cities in the United States and other countries.
+Fusion dances are held periodically in many cities across Europe and the United States.
 Many are organised events open to the public; others are small, private gatherings.

 Festivals

 "Fusion festivals" are held at various locations.
 These are typically three-day events in which various dance styles are taught during the day and social dances are held in the evenings.
 Some festivals emphasise specific dance styles, such as Argentine tango, slow lindy hop, West Coast Swing, or blues dancing, whereas others encompass all dance styles.